 It’s completely understandable that people who’ve lived in their own home for many years are naturally very reluctant to move, even if they’re aware that they need help with some aspects of their lives.
 A live-in carer can enable the older person to remain in their own home where they feel comfortable and safe.

-This is especially important if your loved one has dementia.
+This is especially important if your loved one has a complex health condition like dementia.
 The condition can often cause people to become very upset by changes in their environment.
-A specialist carer can provide dementia care – a higher level of support which helps with some of the specific difficulties the condition presents – be it sundowning, mood swings or challenging behaviour.
+An experienced specialist carer can provide dementia care – a higher level of support which helps with some of the specific difficulties the condition presents – be it sundowning, mood swings or challenging behaviour.

 Help with day-to-day tasks